We’re here to support your future success and make a world-class education within reach.

 RIT is committed to making education accessible.
 We want to take the guesswork out of the aid process to help make your experience as smooth as possible.
 Our Financial Aid office is your partner, and we can work to create a financial plan together.
 Our goal is to provide assistance that can help you launch the career of your dreams.

-Get the information you need to apply for financial aid including deadlines, step-by-step instructions, forms, and more by selecting a link below.
-If you need help or have questions, contact the Office of Financial Aid and Scholarships.
+Get the information you need to apply for financial aid including deadlines, step-by-step instructions, forms, and more by selecting your student type.
+If financial aid is a new subject for you, review our How Financial Aid Works resource.
+If you need help or have questions, contact us.

 Our unique Cooperative Education Program (Co-Op) not only complements your academics, but has financial benefits.
 This full-time, major-specific, paid work experience provides early career exposure that can help you stand out and earn more.

-You may still qualify for financial aid while on co-op
+- You may still qualify for federal aid while on co-op

 Bachelor's Degrees Awarded